shuzhao-li-lab/asari/README.md

 Large studies
 =============
 Asari is designed to run > 1000 samples on a laptop computer.
 If the individual files are large or the sample number is very high, it is easy to split the data and run asari separately.
-One can then use `asari join` to merge the results.
+One can then use `asari join` to merge the results [in progress].

 When a study has 10 or fewer samples, the MassGrid assembly uses a slower algorithm to compensate statistical distribution.